 B. Data quality

-- 1. In order to determine the accuracy and comprehensiveness of the reporting on the performance measures, Contractor will submit an HMIS Data Quality Report on the program for each reporting period. - a.
+- 1. To determine the accuracy and comprehensiveness of the reporting on the performance measures, Contractor will submit an HMIS Data Quality Report on the program for each reporting period. - a.
 Data source: HMIS

 C. Shelter Operations and Programs